-4.1.
-ATOs must:
+4.1 ATOs must:

-- (a) adopt and comply with this Policy; - (b) publish, distribute and promote this Policy (and any amendments made to it) to their members, in the manner required by TA or an MA and upon reasonable request, make this Policy available for inspection, or copying; - (c) make such amendments to their constitution, rules or policies necessary for this Policy to be enforceable; and - (d) ensure that its members adopt this Policy (e.g. a Member Association imposes the Policy on its Affiliated Clubs, and the Affiliated Clubs in turn impose it on their individual members).
+- (a) adopt and comply with this Policy; - (b) recognise and enforce any sanction imposed under this Policy; - (c) publish, distribute and promote this Policy (and any amendments made to it) to their members, in the manner required by TA and upon reasonable request make this Policy available for inspection or copying; - (d) make such amendments to their constitution, rules or policies necessary for this Policy to be enforceable; and - (e) ensure that its members adopt this Policy (e.g. a Member Association imposes the Policy on its Affiliated Clubs, and the Affiliated Clubs in turn impose it on their individual members).